-Commentators often point out how Jose doesn’t rest players as often as many other managers do, but it’s not often talked about how he manages to keep his best men fresh: he uses finely-tuned tactical systems to keep the distance each man has to cover on the pitch to the bare minimum.
+Commentators often point out how Jose doesn’t rest players as often as many other managers do.
+Still, it’s not often talked about how he manages to keep his best men fresh: he uses finely-tuned tactical systems to keep the distance each man has to cover on the pitch to the bare minimum.

-To follow his lead, make sure your internal processes are stripped of ‘running for running’s sake’ – keep stuff like internal reporting and meetings mercifully swift, efficient and visibly value-adding, so as to ward off frustration and fatigue, and keep creative energy levels supremely high.
+To follow his lead, make sure your internal processes are stripped of ‘running for running’s sake’.
+Keep stuff like internal reporting and meetings mercifully swift, efficient and visibly value-adding, to ward off frustration and fatigue, and keep creative energy levels supremely high.